Home / Blog

 The government wanted a “visually comfortable” design.
 Residents wanted to breathe clean air.
 Guess which one won.

-And “somewhere else” includes Melton.
+“Somewhere else” includes Melton.
 Australia’s fastest-growing municipality.
-Population set to more than double from 232,721 (2024) to 470,596 (2046).
+Population set to more than double from 232,721 (2024) to 470,596 (2046) — larger than Canberra.
+Melton City Council’s own documents say the public transport network is “failing the community.”

 Mode share for buses in Melton: less than 1.3%.